Heart Battles Require Sacrifice Daily

 Echocardiogram and Chemical Stress Tests

 Following installation of the pacemaker, my cardiologist requested that I visit him on July 25, 2016.
 He had not been a party to the Pacemaker installation.
 He then conducted an Echocardiogram and a chemical stress test.
 Those tests didn’t indicate a serious problem and he was preparing to release me.
 However, he then asked if there was anything else that he should know about.
 I then told him (I had not planned to mention this) that sometimes, shortly after I finish a meal, I would get a dull pain down the center of my chest, but it would go away after a short time.
-He immediately said “I think we need to do a heart catheterization on you!”
-Arrangement were made.
+He immediately said, “I think we need to do a heart catheterization on you!”
+Arrangement was made.

 Heart catheterization was performed by the cardiologist on August 11, 2016.
 At completion of the procedure (I was under anesthesia) he notified my family that I needed triple by-pass surgery.
 Arrangements were made!